kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 ## Graduation Criteria

-* Alpha in 1.18 provided all tests are passing and gated by the feature Gate `ConfigurableFSGroupPermissions` and set to a default of `False`
+* Alpha in 1.20 provided all tests are passing and gated by the feature Gate `SkipFSGroupChange` and set to a default of `false`.

-* Beta in 1.19 with design validated by at least two customer deployments (non-production), with discussions in SIG-Storage regarding success of deployments.
+* Beta in 1.21 with design validated by at least two customer deployments (non-production), with discussions in SIG-Storage regarding success of deployments.
 A metric will be added to report time taken to perform a volume ownership change.
-Also e2e tests that verify volume permissions with various `FSGroupChangePolicy`.
+Also e2e tests that verify volume permissions when PVC is reused by different pods.
 * GA in 1.20, with Node E2E tests in place tagged with feature Storage